Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 261                    MacroDisassembly.subst(iop);
 {% endraw %}
 ```

-Yeah it is pretty long class definition, but
+It is pretty long class definition, but
-it is just abstraction class that can represent one X86Macroop mnemonic.
+just an abstraction class that can **represent one X86Macroop mnemonic.**
 For example, when you define your custom mov instruction CUST_MOV,
 X86Macroop class instance for CUST_MOV will be generated
 to represent that macroop.